leviFrosty/Bleeper/README.md

-# Twitter clone with editable tweets!
+# Bleeper!

+The twitter clone made with React and Firebase.

 #### Features:

 - 🔑 Authentication
   - Email/Password
   - Google